 Success to the Successful

-Competition for limited resources radically favors teams with a slight head start while others are left to dry out.
+Competition for limited resources can further favor teams with a slight head start while others receive fewer development opportunities despite their potential.

 Why it matters